vishalchovatiya/CPP_Templates/PART 3: All about virtual keyword C++: How virtual destructor works?.md

 ### Recap
 - We have already learned in our earlier post that how [virtual function]() & [virtual class]() works.
 - We left topic virtual destructor in these articles which we will learn now.
-- As usual, before learning about virtual destructor we will see why it needed at first place.
+- As usual, before learning about virtual destructor we will see why it needed in first place.
 ### Why we need a virtual destructor?
 - We will understand this with our earlier example(slightly twisted) which was as follow:
 ```